iwospc/grashiba/README.md

 tradingpost
 ===========

-charts prices on the Guild War
+charts prices on the Guild Wars